bchampp/portfolio/content/projects/autostitch.md

 ---
 title: 'AutoStitch'
 startDate: '2020-12-01'
-endDate: '2019-12-09'
+endDate: '2020-12-09'
-description: 'A C++ application to merge panoramas'
+subtitle: 'A C++ application to merge panoramas'
 tags: ['c++', 'opencv', 'machine learning']
-type: 'project'
+type: 'projects'
 ---

 AutoStitch is an OpenCV application which uses Machine Learning to build a panorama image from an unordered set of images.